robertsorochan-web/complete/replit.md

-# Akorfa Fixit - Project Documentation
+# Akↄfa Fixit - Project Documentation

 ## Overview
-Akorfa Fixit is a purpose-aware assessment and coaching application that helps users understand and improve across 5 interconnected dimensions.
-The app supports 4 different contexts:
+Akↄfa Fixit is a problem-solving app wey help users find the root cause of their problems across 5 life areas.
+The app uses West African everyday language to make things simple and clear - no jargon, no tech speak.

+The 5 Life Areas:
+- **Body & Health** - Your physical wellbeing, energy, sleep, exercise
+- **Inner Beliefs** - What you believe about yourself, your fears and confidence
+- **Values & Worldview** - Your culture, upbringing, and how you see the world
+- **Daily Life** - Your relationships, job, money, and everyday responsibilities
+- **Self-Awareness** - How well you understand yourself and can make decisions

+## App Purpose by Context
-- **Personal**: Individual life improvement (Body & Health, Inner Beliefs, Values & Worldview, Daily Life, Self-Awareness)
+- **Personal**: Individual life improvement
-- **Team**: Team performance consulting (Team Capacity, Team Culture, Shared Practices, Team Dynamics, Leadership Clarity)
+- **Team**: Team performance consulting
-- **Business**: Organizational optimization (Infrastructure, Company Culture, Market Position, Stakeholder Network, Strategic Vision)
+- **Business**: Organizational optimization
-- **Policy**: System-level analysis (Population Health, Institutional Norms, Policy Frameworks, Governance Systems, Research Insights)
+- **Policy**: System-level analysis

 ## Project Structure